Filling Cheap Eats in Seoul Under 10,000 Won

 9. Sundubu-jjigae (순두부찌개)

-- Where to Find: Look for small eateries around Dongdaemun.
+- Where to Find: Look for small eateries around Dongdaemun, where you can find rich variations of this dish.

 - Price: Expect to pay around 8,000 to 10,000 won ($6.50 to $8).

-The soft tofu and spicy broth are perfect for a nourishing meal.
+The soft tofu and spicy broth are perfect for a nourishing meal, especially after a long day of exploration in the city.

 10. Korean Fried Chicken (치킨)

-- Where to Find: Dine-in restaurants or takeout spots in areas like Itaewon.
+- Where to Find: Dine-in restaurants or takeout spots in areas like Itaewon, where many places offer deals with beer.

 - Price: A small serving can range between 9,000 and 10,000 won ($7.50 to $8).